xander2508/Notes/5. Standard Information/Operating Systems/Windows/Active Directory/Group Policy.md

 We can manage Group Policy from the Group Policy Management Console (found under Administrative Tools in the Start Menu on a domain controller), custom applications, or using the PowerShell [GroupPolicy](https://docs.microsoft.com/en-us/powershell/module/grouppolicy/?view=windowsserver2022-ps) module via command line.
 The Default Domain Policy is the default GPO that is automatically created and linked to the domain.
 It has the highest precedence of all GPOs and is applied by default to all users and computers.
 Generally, it is best practice to use this default GPO to manage default settings that will apply domain-wide.
 The Default Domain Controllers policy is also created automatically with a domain and sets baseline security and auditing settings for all domain controllers in a given domain.
 It can be customized as needed, like any GPO.

+It is possible to specify the `Enforced` option to enforce settings in a specific GPO.
+If this option is set, policy settings in GPOs linked to lower OUs `CANNOT` override the settings.
+If a GPO is set at the domain level with the `Enforced` option selected, the settings contained in that GPO will be applied to all OUs in the domain and cannot be overridden by lower-level OU policies.